sujan-patel/myRead-book-tracking-app/README.md

 ## Use Instructions

-You can also change state of book by selecting states from dropdown, on down arrow icon in buttom right corner.
+You can also change state of book by selecting states from dropdown, on down arrow icon in bottom right corner.

 Note: The backend API is provided mostly for demonstration purposes, and thus uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Square Dancing or History of Paper Towels don't come back with any results.